 Cardiopulmonary perfusionists are an integral part of cardiothoracic surgical teams, with the primary responsibility of operating the heart-lung machines that keep patients alive during cardiac surgeries.
 Most post-baccalaureate certificate programs in the field take between 1-2 years to complete and offer direct training with cardiopulmonary bypass equipment, such as the heart-lung machine.

 Post-baccalaureate certificate programs in perfusion technology combine classroom lectures in cardiopulmonary bypass procedures with intensive, hands-on training in surgical suites.
-Students are required to gain clinical training in order to learn how to monitor patients' oxygen levels, measure cell counts, and monitor circulation during surgery.
+Students must have a bachelor's degree in biology or a healthcare field and letters of recommendation to be accepted into the program.
+During the program, students are required to gain clinical training to learn how to monitor patients' oxygen levels, measure cell counts, and monitor circulation during surgery.
 Individuals who complete such a program are eligible to complete a national examination and become Certified Clinical Perfusionists (CCPs).

 Graduate Certificate in Cardiopulmonary Perfusion